sofathitesh/doconce/doc/demos/tutorial/tutorial.md

     `!bt` (begin TeX) and `!et` (end TeX) commands at separate lines before and after the math block.

-  * There is support for both LaTeX and text-like inline mathematics.
+  * There is support for both LaTeX and text-like inline mathematics such that formulas make sense also when not rendered by LaTeX or MathJax.

   * Figures and movies with captions, simple tables, URLs with links, index list, labels and references are supported.
+    YouTube and Vimeo videos are automatically embedded in web documents.

+  * Special comment lines are not visible in the output.

-  * Invisible comments in the output format can be inserted throughout the text.
+  * Comments to authors can be inserted throughout the text and made visible or invisible as desired.

-  * Visible comments can be inserted so that authors and readers can comment upon the text (and at any time turn on/off output of such comments).

   * There is an exercise environment with many advanced features.

-  * With a preprocessor, Preprocess or Mako, one can include other documents (files) and large portions of text can be defined in or out of the text.
+  * With a preprocessor, Preprocess or Mako, one can include other documents (files), large portions of text can be defined in or out of the text, and tailored format-specific constructs can easily be included.

   * With Mako one can also have Python code embedded in the Doconce document and thereby parameterize the text (e.g., one text can describe programming in two languages).

+### What Can Doconce Be Used For?

+LaTeX is ideal for articles, thesis, and books, but not so suited for web documents.
+Nice environments for web documents, such as Sphinx, Markdown, or plain HTML, are not so suited for thesis and books.
+What about migrating a part of a book for blogging?
+What about making an MS Word version or an untagged text for inclusion in email?
+Doconce enables all this with just *one source*.
+Doconce also has extra features for supporting documents with much code and mathematics.

+### Basic Syntax Examples

 Here is an example of some simple text written in the Doconce format: